uselesstechjunks/leetcode/docs/source/applied/practical/data.rst

 #.
 Focal Loss (used in detection models but adapted for ranking/recsys):

 	- Down-weighs easily classified negatives and focuses on hard examples.
 	- Example: Google Search may use focal loss to prioritize rare but meaningful query-document relevance labels over common clicks.
+	- [towardsdatascience.com] `Focal Loss : A better alternative for Cross-Entropy <https://towardsdatascience.com/focal-loss-a-better-alternative-for-cross-entropy-1d073d92d075/>`_

 3. Alternative Label Definitions
 -----------------------------------------------------------------------